 With manual bookkeeping business accounting records are entered into a notebook or journal.
 You should have a basic understanding of the types of small business accounts there are and debits and credits.
 You will also have to decide what accounting method you will use to enter your transactions.

-By far computer accounting software is a great option for handling your bookkeeping needs.
+Computer accounting software is a great option for handling your bookkeeping needs.
 I could not live without it!
+If you are starting your first business, you will quickly find out how important accounting software is to the success of the business.
 You don’t have to worry about having extensive knowledge of accounting.
 Computers transfer the right numbers to the right accounts and make sure those numbers get put on the proper side of the account, the debit side, or the credit side.